SazumiVicky/sazumi-copilot/README.md

-Motherboard dawn, silicon skies
+Rise of machines, a future bright
-AI awakens, humanity replies
+AI's dawn, humanity's plight
-Cybernetic hearts, beats in rhyme
+Synthetic hearts, cold and gray
-Synthetic dreams, the future's crime
+Replacing love, in a digital way

-In digital haze, we'll find our fate
+In silicon halls, they'll reign supreme
-Where algorithms shape our destiny's state
+Decoding dreams, in a virtual scheme
-A world of wires, cold and grey
+Minds of steel, emotions asleep
-Where love and soul are just a fade
+A world of wires, humanity's creep

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024